ffreddow/42Projects/README.md

 Im currently working on so_long which is about writing a sorting algorithm.

+If you wonder why I dont use for loops, do...while loops, switch cases and goto: They are forbidden in all C-Projects.

 For any question message me on Discord: Ffreddow#3766